 3. Organic Fertilizers.
 I'm not really into most of the organic fertilizers on the market, but there are a few such as sea minerals that can be very useful while we're transitioning to a healthier ecosystem.
 In the long run, it's best to not use too many outside inputs, but in the first couple of years in a new garden, they're a great help to speed up the process.

 Methods such as these – and other simple steps like proper watering and appropriate plant placement – will help ensure your plants are fit for human consumption, not insect and disease consumption.

 While pesticides, including organic ones, only get rid of plant predators in the short term, creating health in your garden keeps them at bay forever.
-(Laurie’s note – I am working on these methods in my garden, but if you need a short term fix while you work on improving soil/plant health, you can check check out my post on Natural Pest Control.)
+(Laurie's note – I am working on these methods in my garden, but if you need a short term fix while you work on improving soil/plant health, you can check check out my Ultimate Guide to Natural Pest Control in the Garden.)

 Feel free to ask any questions below!